 Question: I am interested in getting a permanent residence through the investment route.
 I am a wealthy individual running different hospitals in India.
 My question is not about the minimum stay required before getting PR, but the minimum stay after getting PR.
 For Example in New Zealand they have minimum requirement to stay before getting PR but after getting PR in NZ they don’t care if I stay there or not.
 But in USA green card they question if you stay outside of the US for a long period after getting a green card.
 I can manage to stay in a country for few months in a year (for few years) just to comply with the rules to get PR.
 But I would like to have the freedom to stay or not to stay in that country after getting PR.
 This should not affect my PR status (for renewal or whatsoever).
 Which countries offer investment PR which would fit in the above Category?

 Answer: In Bulgaria you may invest 512,000 EUR into bonds for 5 year period and get permanent residence.
 After 5 years you can apply for citizenship.
 There is no residence requirement after PR in Bulgaria.
-If you want to fast-track your citizenship application then you will be expected to invest in a risky project on a Bulgarian territory another 512,000 EUR and apply for citizenship after 1 year instead of 5 years.
+If you want to fast-track your citizenship application then you will be expected to invest another 512,000 EUR and apply for citizenship after 1 year instead of 5 years.
+There is no minimal residency requirement in Bulgaria for investors; the only requirement is to maintain a valid address that can be leased.
 Another country is Portugal.
 Golden Visa Program allows investor and his close family members get residency based on purchase of property valued 500,000 EUR or more.
 Physical residence requirement is very modest – 7 days annually.
 After 5 years with Golden Visa you may get the permanent residency and from that point no physical residence requirement applies.

 Question: I am a Russian citizen and I hold a permanent residence permit in Czech Republic.
 Can I relocate to Austria and live there?